ralphcajipe/ConsultationPlatform/README.md

 from professional and licensed digital artists.
 You can get art documents, easily drafted  for you using video or voice or chat system of your choice to see what's best for your discussion.

                                                             THE DEVELOPERS

                                                 Ralph Cajipe    - Team Lead and Quality Assurance

                                                 Allyster Samson - Programmer and Analysis

-                                                Kyle Garcia     - Design and Tester
+                                                Kyle Garcia     - Design and Test

                                                 Aries Medina    - Design and Documentation